Introduction of 10 Days Kailash Mansarovar Yatra 2026 from Kathmandu I Book Now

 HotelDay 06 Drive to Taboche and trek to Dhiraphuk

-From Darchen, after a pleasant stop, the morning drive leads west of Darchen,
+From Darchen, after a pleasant stop, the morning drive leads west of Darchen

-to Taboche.
-A holy place with grand views of Mt.
-Kailash West Face, from here the walk starts heading north.
-Taking slowly on a dry and windswept valley close to a stream with a gradual climb to Dhiraphuk for an overnight stop.
+Taking it slowly on a dry and windswept valley close to a stream with a gradual climb to Dhiraphuk for an overnight stop.

 Dhiraphuk, located north of Mt.
-Kailash, is a small settlement with few shops and lodges, and a small monastery.
-Dedicated to saint and guru Milarepa of the 11th Century, overnight in a simple lodge accommodation.
+Kailash, is a small settlement with few shops and lodges and a small monastery.

 Activity